1,000+ Opportunities

 gov | Texas Homeland Security | TRAIL Statewide Archive © 2002- Texas Commission on Environmental Quality

-Based on current listing details, eligibility includes: Operators seeking to repower or replace older locomotives, marine vessels, stationary equipment, and select non-road equipment in eligible Texas counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Operators seeking to repower or replace older locomotives, marine vessels, stationary equipment, and select non-road equipment in eligible Texas counties.
+Confirm the full requirements in the official notice before applying.